The Amityville Horror (2005 film)

-The Amityville Horror is a 2005 American supernatural horror film directed by Andrew Douglas and starring Ryan Reynolds, Melissa George, and Philip Baker Hall.
-It also featured the debut of actress Chloe Grace Moretz.
-Written by Scott Kosar, it is based on the novel The Amityville Horror by Jay Anson, which was previously adapted into the 1979 film of the same name, while also serving as the ninth film in the Amityville Horror film series, which documents the experiences of the Lutz family after they move into a house at 112 Ocean Avenue, Long Island.
-In 1974, real-life mass murderer Ronald DeFeo Jr. killed six members of his family at the same house in Amityville, New York.
+The Amityville Horror is a 2005 American supernatural horror film directed by Andrew Douglas, and starring Ryan Reynolds, Melissa George, and Philip Baker Hall.
+It also featured the debut of actress Chloë Grace Moretz.
+Written by Scott Kosar, it is based on the novel The Amityville Horror by Jay Anson and serves as a remake of the 1979 film of the same name, as well as the ninth film in the Amityville Horror film series.

-The film was released in the United States on April 15, 2005, by Metro-Goldwyn-Mayer Pictures and Dimension Films.
-It received negative reviews, with many calling it derivative to the original film but saying it didn't deliver anything new.
-It grossed $108 million on a $19 million budget.
+The film was released in the United States on April 15, 2005, by Metro-Goldwyn-Mayer and Dimension Films.
+Despite negative reviews from critics, with many calling it derivative to the original film and saying it did not deliver anything new, the film was a commercial success, grossing $107.5 million on a $19 million budget.

 Plot

-At 3:15 AM on November 13, 1974, Ronald DeFeo Jr. murdered his entire family at their house at 112 Ocean Avenue in Amityville, New York.
+At 3:15 AM on November 13, 1974, Ronald DeFeo Jr. murdered his entire family at their house at 412 Ocean Avenue in Amityville, New York.
 He claimed that he was persuaded to kill them by voices he heard in the house.

 One year later, a married couple George and Kathy Lutz move into the house along with Kathy's three children from a previous marriage, Billy, Michael, and Chelsea.
 The family soon begins experiencing paranormal events in the house.
 Chelsea claims that she has befriended a girl named Jodie, a name belonging to one of the murdered DeFeo children.

-One night the couple decide to go out, and they hire a babysitter to watch the three kids.
-When the babysitter, Lisa, arrives, they come to find out that she had previously been hired to babysit for the DeFeo's.
+One night the couple decide to go out and hire a babysitter to watch the three kids.
+When the babysitter, Lisa, arrives, they find out that she had previously been hired to babysit for the DeFeos.
 Lisa tells them about the murders that took place in their house.
 When she goes to Chelsea's room, Chelsea tells her that she is a bad babysitter, claiming that Jodie told her so.
 Lisa begins to scold Jodie for being the reason behind her getting fired.
 Then Billy dares Lisa to go inside the closet (the same closet where Jodie was murdered), and she gets locked inside.
 After a few seconds, she encounters Jodie herself and begs to be let out.
 She goes into shock and the paramedics arrive to take her away; on the way to the hospital, Lisa tells Kathy that she had seen Jodie.

-George's behaviour towards Kathy and her children becomes abusive and the paranormal activity continues.
+George's behavior towards Kathy and her children becomes abusive and the paranormal activity continues.
 One night, George hears Harry barking in the boathouse.
 Seemingly possessed, he grabs the axe and proceeds to murder the family dog after mistaking it for a demonic apparition.
 The children look for Harry the next day, with George denying he knows where he is, despite Billy's suspicions.